This guide introduces Monitoring charts. There are two ways to build charts:

 The following screenshot shows a chart that displays a CPU usage metric:

 As seen in this screenshot, each time series in the charted metric shows up as a colored line.
-Each of these is keyed by color to an entry in the legend under the chart that displays the name of each time series.
+Each of these is keyed by color to an entry in the legend under the chart.

 Before you begin

 - To add charts to a dashboard, you must have the Cloud IAM role roles/monitoring.editor.
 To use Metrics Explorer, you must have the Cloud IAM role roles/monitoring.viewer.
 See Access Control for more information.

 - For an introduction to Stackdriver metrics, see Metrics, Time Series, and Resources.